Event Organiser RESOURCES (2025)

 Logos, branding information and a branded QR code to allow you make your own graphics.

 You may also be interested in the IAU’s 100 Hours of Astronomy media kit, which you can download from the Office of Astronomy Outeach’s 100 Hours website.
+Scroll just over half way down the page to find “100 Hours of Astronomy Box”.
 These resources do not mention our UK event.
-Some are branded with the year’s theme “100 Years of the Planetarium”.

 Hands-on Activities